Dav3whit3/bfb_ta/README.md

   - Django superuser automation.
 Switched from Dockerfile to docker-compose for dependency order purposes
   - Docker permissions management issues when using Docker & docker-compose.
 Copied folders from host drag host permissions.
 A chown command is required when unloading the code base into the container
-  - Many to Many reversed relationship
+  - Many to Many reversed relationship.
+Related_name attribute on manytomany field
+  - Django import_export populate reverse many to many field.
+Solution is around library's relationship widgets / dehydrate_'atribute name'

 </details>